BIIFSweden/I2K2024-MTIWorkshop/README.md

 Give PIPEX a try by directly running `pipexGUI.py`, a GUI should appear.
 The code is ready!

 Now create a `data` folder in your code working directory.
-Download the workshop data ( https://ell-vault.stanford.edu/dav/fredbn/www/I2K/pipex_data.zip ) and extract it some temporary folder.
+Download the workshop data ( https://ell-vault.stanford.edu/dav/fredbn/www/I2K/pipex_data.zip ) and extract it to some temporary folder.
 Copy all the `.tiff` files located into the extracted `data`  folder into the `data` folder in your workspace directory.

 Finally, PIPEX is integrated with TissUUmaps viewer for easy interaction with the marker images and clustering results.
 You can install TissUUmaps from here ( https://tissuumaps.github.io/installation ).
 For windows users: install version 3.2.1.9 as administrator!